guaguanco127/br.delay.pitch/MaxMSP Abstraction/README.md

 3. In the Max patch you are using, create an object called br.delay.pitch.abs.1.0

 4. Alternatively, you could also create this inside of a bpatcher object and use all of the preset UI objects featured inside the abstraction.
 To do this, create a bpatcher object.
-Then, go inside of its inspector, select "choose" next to "Patcher File" and select the br.delay.pitch.maxpat located within the same folder as your project.
+Then, go inside of its inspector, select "choose" next to "Patcher File" and select the br.delay.pitch.abs.1.1.maxpat located within the same folder as your project.

 ## <a name="Use"></a>How To Use